The Path to Self-Reinvention

 What is self-reinvention?

-Self-reinvention is changing our old ways and learning new things relevant to our goals.
-It involves introspecting, realizing who we want to be, understanding more about ourselves, eliminating bad habits, cultivating good habits, and taking actions that can help us evolve into our better versions.
+It’s a process that involves introspecting, realizing who we want to be, understanding more about ourselves, eliminating bad habits, cultivating good habits, and doing things that can help us evolve into better versions.

 Here are some of the changes I’ve made: